Yaa Asantewaa: Prelude to rebellion

 Brave men of Ashanti, we are now faced with a serious confrontation by the Governor‘s extremely provocative request for the Golden Stool, which is the religious symbol of unity of the Ashanti nation.
 Not quite long ago the white man came and unilaterally occupied our God-given land and by force of arms has declared Ashanti Kingdom a British protectorate.
 We should also not forget that during the reign of King Karikari, the aggressors waged a senseless war on us, destroyed the seat of the Ashanti monarch and burnt our palace after looting all the treasures bequeathed to us by our fore father.
 Taking our brave men for a ride, the governor arbitrarily arrested and deported our King together with some prominent Chiefs of Ashanti without you men raising a finger.
 Today, he has come again to demand the Golden Stool.
 Gallant youth and men of our fatherland, shall we sit down to be dehumanized all the time by these rogues?
 We should rise and defend our heritage; it is better to perish than to look on sheepishly while the white man whose sole business in our country is to steal, kill and destroy, threatens to rob us of our Golden Stool.
 Arise men!
 And defend the Golden Stool from being captured by foreigners.
 It is more honorable to perish in defense of the Golden Stool than to remain in perpetual slavery.
 I am prepared and ready to lead you to war against the white man.

 The traditional Ashanti military was revitalized by her passion to resist colonization.
-She questioned male leader's response to British colonization.
+She questioned the male leader's response to British colonization.
 Yaa Asantewaa challenged gender roles and urged women to stand up to fight.
 The Ashanti-British War of the Golden Stool – also known as the "Yaa Asantewaa War" – was led by Queen Mother Nana Yaa Asantewaa with an army of 5,000.